What are device Health Services?

 5) Manage security policies using Azure AD & Microsoft Intune: you can use DHS to manage security policies (e.g., Verify Integrity of Applications, Secure Boot), which makes it easier to manage security policy compliance for Windows devices.

-Device Health Services can help you manage the security of your devices and keep them up-to-date with the latest security features and patches.
-Create a Device Health service instance and add your widgets to get started.
+Device Health Services can help you manage your devices’ security and keep them up-to-date with the latest security features and patches.
+To get started, create a Device Health service instance and add your widgets.

 You can then use the APIs provided by DHS to manage firmware updates and security policies for your devices.
 For more information, see the Device Health Services documentation.

-If you’re looking for a way to keep your devices healthy and updated with the latest security features, consider using Device Health Services (DHS).
+Consider using Device Health Services (DHS) to keep your devices healthy and updated with the latest security features.

 DHS is a cloud-based service that allows you to monitor the health of your devices and receive alerts when they encounter an error.

-No, Device Health Services can also be used to manage security policies for your devices.
+No, Device Health Services can also manage security policies for your devices.
 You can use DHS to verify the integrity of applications, enable Secure Boot, and more.
 For more information, see the Device Health Services documentation.

-Now that you know what Device Health Services can do, let’s look at how you can start using it.
+Now that you know what Device Health Services can do, let’s look at how to use it.
 The first step is creating a Device Health service instance.

-TRACKING & REPORTING – Get detailed information on each device, the operating system and applications installed, and their respective statuses.
-This information can be used to generate reports on the health of your fleet or individual devices.
+TRACKING & REPORTING – Get detailed information on each device, the operating system and applications installed, and their statuses.
+This information can be used to generate reports on your fleet’s or individual devices’ health.

-SUPPORTED BY MICROSOFT – Device Health Services is a Microsoft product fully supported by Microsoft.
-You can contact Microsoft for help if you encounter any problems.
+SUPPORTED BY MICROSOFT—Device Health Services is a Microsoft product fully supported by Microsoft.
+If you encounter any problems, you can contact Microsoft for help.

 FREE TO USE – Device Health Services is free to use.
 There are no licensing fees or subscription costs.

 EASY TO USE – Device Health Services is easy to use.
 Create a Device Health service instance and add devices using the Add-Device cmdlet.
-Once you’ve added your devices, you can start using DHS APIs to monitor health and receive alerts, as well as manage security policies for your devices.
+Once you’ve added your devices, you can start using DHS APIs to monitor their health, receive alerts, and manage security policies.